Shot-down stable processes: Abstract

 \section{Abstract}

 The shot-down process is a strong Markov process which is annihilated, or shot down, when \textit{jumping over} or to the complement of a given open subset of a~vector space.
 Due to specific features of the shot-down time, such processes suggest new type of boundary conditions for nonlocal differential equations.
 In this work we construct the shot-down process for the fractional Laplacian in Euclidean space.
 For smooth bounded sets $D$, we study its transition density and characterize Dirichlet form.
 We show that the corresponding Green function is comparable to that of the fractional Laplacian with Dirichlet conditions on $D$.
 However, for nonconvex $D$, the transition density of the shot-down stable process is incomparable with the Dirichlet heat kernel of the fractional Laplacian for $D$.
-Furthermore, Harnack inequality in general fails for harmonic functions of the shot-down process.